-St. Croix River-St. Croix Falls to Stillwater Professional Review and Guide
+St. Croix River-St. Croix Falls to Stillwater Professional Guide

 "The St. Croix enters a valley of dramatic outcrops and soaring bluffs.
 Overnight camping is limited, but the river is popular for day trips -- too popular, in fact, judging by canoe and boat traffic on summer weekends.